 The national curriculum for English at Key Stage 3 aims to ensure that students:

-• Understand increasingly challenging texts, from novels to plays to poetry
+- Understand increasingly challenging texts, from short stories to plays to poetry

-When devising the English curriculum, we look to augment students’ spiritual, moral, social and cultural development: topics and texts are chosen with a view on developing these, with units titled ‘The World of Work’ and ‘Identity’, along with various novels such as ‘A Monster Calls,’ ‘Animal Farm’ and ‘The War of the Worlds’ offering thought-provoking themes and narratives.
-In addition, we are able to welcome visitors such as the Young Shakespeare Company and professional writers on a regular basis to build upon our work in school.
+When devising the English curriculum, we look to augment students’ spiritual, moral, social and cultural development: topics and texts are chosen with a view on developing these, with units titled ‘The World of Work’ and ‘News and Views,’ along with speaking and listening units for each year group offering students the opportunity to discuss thought-provoking themes and issues.
+In addition, we welcome visitors such as the Young Shakespeare Company and professional writers on a regular basis to build upon our work in school.

 Every year seeks to build on the last; every topic seeks to develop but also recap skills learnt previously.
 From initially building on knowledge and skills taught at Key Stage 2, we seek to develop pupils’ linguistic knowledge, skills and understanding and offer opportunities for breadth and depth in reading and writing at Key Stage 3.